dapperbeing94/vedic-mastery-study/03_PROJECT_MANAGEMENT/roadmaps/EXTENSION_SESSION_PROGRESS_SUMMARY.md

 ## 🎉 Mission Accomplished: Complete Vedic Mastery

-This session completes the **entire extended roadmap** of the Vedic Mastery Study, achieving **100% total mastery** of the Hindu Vedic tradition, including all specialized sciences and arts.
+This session completes the **entire extended roadmap** of the Vedic Mastery Study v2.0, achieving **100% total mastery** of the Hindu Vedic tradition, including all specialized sciences and arts.

 ---